 With three locations in Seattle (Queen Anne, Greenwood, and West Seattle), Chaco Canyon Organic Cafe consistently uses the best ingredients which are organic, sustainably-produced, local, and GMO-free to make their fresh juices, smoothies, healing elixirs, and food items.
 They also produce very little waste with an impressive 90% of their waste being recycled, reused, or composted.
 Their cafe was founded with the purpose being kind to the planet and maintaining the highest sustainable business practices and they definitely do.

-4. Buy an Ethically Made and Sustainably Sourced Gift
+4. Buy an Ethically Made and Sustainably Sourced Gift for Earth Day

 The CURA Co. is very intentional about the products it sells at its Central District art gallery and design boutique.
 All of their products are chosen specifically because the owner firmly believes the manufacturing of consumer goods must not exploit people or mother earth.
 Buying your next gift from The CURA Co. is a great way to #SpendLikeItMatters.